 Since I'm moving to another part of Brooklyn, most of my things are in garbage bags.
 I carried the heavy items out weeks ago, the table and chairs, the heavy wooden planter that Sam set under the photograph of a clothesline at dusk, the shirts blown full with the breeze.
 The super helped carry the deep blue couch with the coral and turquoise pattern on its armrests that reminded us of shutters in Santa Fe.
 When I finally set the couch on the cement and lowered my arms, nothing was easier than turning and walking away.

 I stacked a pile of books in the window.
 I have to keep the thick ones with the familiar names, no one would take my copies anyway.
 One summer in Paris, the only time I've ever been to Europe, I cut my copy of “War and Peace” in half so my bag would rest lighter on my shoulder.
 I still have both halves.
 I haven't read the books without coffee stains on their covers, without sentences rewritten in the margins, and dog-eared pages.
-Many of those books went to the curb, all the ones with too many “I”s in the first paragraph and crisp white pages.
+Many of those books went to the curb, all the ones with crisp white pages and too many “I”s in the first paragraph.

 I took my dresses off the hangers and folded them flat.
 Most are cotton sundresses with spaghetti straps.
 The hems fall mid-thigh, so I can feel the air against my knees as I'm walking.
 After my first summer in New York, I exchanged dresses with bright colors for darker ones.
 Fewer comments on the street.
 The shape stayed the same.
 I folded the other clothes into piles, and when they started to lean, made a pile of throwaways.
 The throwaway pile included sweaters whose knit had come undone (they would only further unravel) and the dense navy sweater that lost its softness when I accidentally washed it with the others.